NewsPositively Montana

-COLUMBIA FALLS — A Columbia Falls family of three received their new Habitat for Humanity home Friday afternoon, marking another milestone for the organization that builds five to seven houses annually for families in need.
+COLUMBIA FALLS — A Columbia Falls family of three received their new Habitat for Humanity home on Friday afternoon, marking another milestone for the organization that builds five to seven houses annually for families in need.

 Sam McAdams and her two children, McKenna and Zaiden, now have a new home featuring a light blue front door through Habitat for Humanity of Flathead Valley.

-"I honestly lost hope of being able to have my own home so when I got accepted I was overjoyed to know that I could do it and we could have our own home," McAdams said.
+"I honestly lost hope of being able to have my own home, so when I got accepted, I was overjoyed to know that I could do it and we could have our own home," McAdams said.

 The process of receiving a Habitat home requires significant commitment from families, including hands-on participation in the construction.